Nolan-Olhausen/GBA-Emulator/README.md

 While still under development, the emulator successfully passes several key test ROMs, showcasing its growing capabilities.

+Note: The provided code does not include some necessary items to build like the SDL2 library.
+This repository is only meant to showcase my work and not to build from.
+You will need the missing SDL2 library and set it up and build with CMake.

 ---

 ## Table of Contents